typedb/typedb/docs/pages/docs/5-migrating-data/migrating-xml.md

 * create templated Graql to map the XML data to the schema
 * invoke the Grakn migrator through the shell script or Java API.
 The XML migrator will apply the template to each instance of the specified element `-element`, replacing the sections indicated in the template with provided data: the XML tags are the key to be used in the brackets `<>` and the content of each tag are the value of that key.

 {% include note.html content="XML Migration makes heavy use of the Graql templating language.
-You will need a foundation in Graql templating before continuing, so please read through our [templating documentation](../graql/graql-templating.html) to find out more." %}
+You will need a foundation in Graql templating before continuing, so please read through our [migration langauge documentatino](../migrating-data/migration-language) to find out more." %}

 ## XML Migration Details